lennchi/apple_project_streamlit_apps/README.md

-Apps are hosted on Streamlit Hub and go to sleep often, so you may have to wake them up first!
+Apps are hosted on Streamlit Hub and go to sleep often, so you may need to wake them up first!

 - [**Random apple cultivar picker**](https://jablko-pro-tebe.streamlit.app/):